JGrana01/uKasa/README.md

 # uKasa
-A utilty that manages Kasa smart outlets and switches in Asuswrt-Merlin routers or Linux RPi
+A utilty that manages Kasa smart outlets and switches in Asuswrt-Merlin routers

 ## Installation
-uKasa can be installed on Debian/Linux systems (i.e. Raspberry Pi) and Asuswrt-Merlin routers.
+uKasa can be installed on Asuswrt-Merlin routers.

 Using ssh/shell, execute the following line: